 Winter is the best time to travel to Russia.
 The Trans-Siberian winter train tour is the best way to travel to Russia.

 When thinking about mysterious “Russian winter”, such associations as everlasting frosts, bears on streets full of snow banks, reindeer, Russian troika ride with bells, people wearing valenki on feet and fur coats together with ushanka (ear-flaps hat) appear in one’s head.

 Some of these images are true some are funny, but still Russian winter is worth experiencing and it will surprise you no matter you are in a fur coat or in Canada Goose.

-Joseph Brodsky famous Russian and American poet wrote “Beauty in low temperatures is real beauty” and the phrase means that cold weather, climate has a great influence on the Russian way of life, culture and traditions and the beauty of Russian soul could be seen and felt when you find yourself in these conditions, in that mono-colored white world full of crystal snow glittering with sun when your eyelashes rimmed with ice, your cheeks feel brutal arctic wind, you come into a warm place and feel alive, feel how your fingers start moving and you are hungry, you pour hot tea, make one sip and this heavenly hot water fill your body with pleasure.
+Joseph Brodsky famous Russian and American poet wrote “Beauty in low temperatures is real beauty” and the phrase means that cold weather, climate has a great influence on the Russian way of life, culture and traditions and the beauty of Russian soul could be seen and felt when you find yourself in these conditions, in that mono-colored white world full of crystal snow glittering with sun when your eyelashes rimmed with ice, your cheeks feel brutal arctic wind, you come into a warm place and feel alive, feel how your fingers start moving and you are hungry, you pour hot tea, take one sip and this heavenly hot water fill your body with pleasure.